olcf/NewUserQuickStart/Frontier/README.md

 ## Resources Overview (Subil)

 We'll begin with an overview of Frontier, our exascale super computer.
-We will not be covering an overview of Summit today, but you can find one here if you are Summit user. https://github.com/olcf/NewUserQuickStart/blob/master/README.md

 Since it is easiest to do this from pictures, lets go to the Frontier docs: https://docs.olcf.ornl.gov/systems/frontier_user_guide.html#system-overview